Banana Hair Mask: Recipes, Benefits & How To Use Them

 So what makes bananas so great?

 Aside from coming in their own handy wrapper, bananas have long been a tasty source of nutrition.
 Bananas are an excellent source of potassium.
 While it’s true that potassium can be found in a variety of fruits, vegetables, and even meats, it only takes one banana to provide you with 23% of the potassium that you need on a daily basis.
 Bananas are high in Vitamin B6, Vitamin C, potassium, dietary fiber, and magnesium, but free of sodium and cholesterol.
 At the same time, they are almost fat free, and relatively low in calories—depending on its size, a banana has only about 90 to 110 calories.
 They contain high-grade protein and three of the essential amino acids.
 Bananas contain 41% of the daily requirement for vitamin B6, unfortunately not everyone enjoys a banana-a-day.
-If you’re not a fan of bananas or have limited fruit and veggie intake consider adding a vitamin supplement to your day, one such supplement is Hairfinity hair vitamins.
+If you’re not a fan of bananas or have limited fruit and veggie intake consider adding a vitamin supplement to your day, one such supplement is Hairfinity Healthy Hair Vitamins.

 But what about my hair?